Access Smithsonian supports the Smithsonian in providing consistent, effortless access to the Institution’s programs, collections, and facilities.

 Project SEARCH Smithsonian was initiated in 2013 to create unpaid internship opportunities to help young adults who have developmental disabilities gain knowledge and skills that can lead to paid employment.
 This ten- month school-to-work transition program targets job seekers who benefit from total immersion in a business setting.
 The Project SEARCH model was founded in 1996 at the Cincinnati Children’s Medical Center and has been replicated more than 250 times through the U.S. and internationally.
 Project SEARCH interns participate in daily classroom instruction and gain hands-on work experiences by rotating among three 10-week unique unpaid internships.
 Project SEARCH interns can be found working throughout the Smithsonian Institution performing tasks that are valuable to their coworkers and Smithsonian visitors.

-For additional information on access services, please contact the Accessibility Program at (202) 633-2921 (voice) or email the Accessibility Program.
+For additional information on access services, please contact the Access Smithsonian at 202.633.2921 (voice) or email Access Smithsonian.